MaterializeInc/pulumi-docker-buildkit/README.md

 It also provides several new features:

-* Support for cross-building images (e.g., building a `linux/arm64` machine on a `linux/amd64` host.)
+* Support for cross-building images (e.g., building a `linux/arm64` image on a `linux/amd64` host.)
 * Automatic inline caching.